By far the most difficult part of blogging is coming up with fresh content.

 2. Group your takeaways into sections.

 That’s precisely what I did with the example I gave above.
-I wrote down everything that first popped to my mind.
+I wrote down everything that first popped into my mind.

-Now that I have a bunch of unorganised list of takeaways, the next step is to group these takeaways into sections or headings.
+Now that I have a bunch of unorganised lists of takeaways, the next step is to group these takeaways into sections or headings.